ssfaruque/Rocket/notes/meetings.md

 # What we're going to do this week
  1. Integrating Sig fault handling with server client communication.
+ 2. Write tests that test the core DSM functionalities.

 # Any issues we're having:
  1. Two way communication b/w server and client